Marri and Chiltern Shuttle double head on the 14th July 2002© C.Omahoney

 Built

-WMR Page was last updated on the 23rd September 2007 with page published.
+WMR Page was last updated on the 7th November 2017 with locomotive, opening times and fares updated.